augustinas1/MomentClosure.jl/docs/src/tutorials/using_momentclosure.md

 ```
 The returned `rn` is an instance of [`ModelingToolkit.ReactionSystem`](https://catalyst.sciml.ai/stable/api/catalyst_api/#ModelingToolkit.ReactionSystem).
 Note that we have also included the system-size parameter $\Omega$ which will be of interest later on looking at the system's dynamics.

-**Alternatively**, models can be defined as a MomentClosure's built-in [`ReactionSystemMod`](@ref) by considering the net stoichiometry matrix, $S$, and a vector of the corresponding reaction propensity functions, $\mathbf{a}$.
+**Alternatively**, models can be defined as a MomentClosure's built-in [`ReactionSystemMod`](@ref) by considering the net stoichiometry matrix and a vector of the corresponding reaction propensity functions.
 As in Catalyst, the model specification is based on the rich symbolic-numeric modelling framework provided by [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
 Note that we have to explicitly define the molecule numbers of each chemical species as [`Symbolics.@variables`](@ref) and reaction constants as [`ModelingToolkit.@parameters`](@ref).
 The time, $t$, must also be initialised as a `ModelingToolkit.parameter` and used to indicate the time-dependence of species' variables.
 The reaction network can then be constructed as follows:
 ```julia
 using MomentClosure
 @parameters t, c₁, c₂, c₃, c₄, Ω